sgvillafranca/cpp-template/{{cookiecutter.project_slug}}/README.md

 ## Testing
 In order to build and run the unit tests for this library, execute the following commands:

-Create a new directory to perform an out of source build
+Create a new directory to locate the build
 ```bash
 $ mkdir build && cd build
 Configure build